On this page:

-The Records Management Office provides approval for university offices to dispose of university records or transfer them to the University Archives.
-A Certificate of Records Disposal, approved by the University Records Manager, is required prior to the disposal or transfer of university records listed on Department Records Retention Schedules.
+The Records Management Office provides approval for university offices to dispose of university records or transfer them to the archives.
+A Certificate of Records Disposal (PDF), approved by the university records manager, is required prior to the disposal or transfer of university records listed on department records retention schedules.
+Records listed in the general schedule (and not your department schedule) do not require a CRD.